 Find out your ACT score in under 15 minutes with a quick 12-question quiz.
 Do you have a competitive ACT score?
-An elite ACT score? or just a beginner ACT score?
-We’ve drawn questions from all topics of the ACT, including English, Science, Math and Reading skills.
+An elite ACT score?
+Or just a beginner ACT score?
+We’ve drawn questions from all topics of the ACT: English, Math, Reading, and Science.

 What does your ACT Score mean?

 Your ACT score is not merely the sum total of questions you get right.
 That would be too simple.
 Instead, the test makers add up all of your correct answers to get what they call a “raw” score.
-Then they put that raw score into a very large computer, which proceeds to shake, rattle, smoke, and wheeze before spitting out an official score at the other end.
-That score—which has been put through what they call a scoring formula—is your “scaled” score.
+That score is put through what they call a scoring formula to get your “scaled” score.

 ACT scaled scores range from 1 to 36.
 Nearly half of all test takers score within a much narrower range: 17 to 23.
 Tests at different dates vary slightly, but the following data are based on a recent administration of the test and can be considered typical: